Ruhatiya/Camps-and-Camels/README.md

 ## About The Project

-Yelp Camp is a web application that allows you to view campgrounds with a short description.
+Camps-and-Camels is a web application that allows you to view campgrounds with a short description.
 Once you login or signup you can begin to create your own campgrounds that includes a title, image, address and short description.
 Explore the beautiful world through our website

 ### Built With